Inviting reflection, healing, and systemic change through language, story, and truth-telling.

 This offering was designed to feel like a breath in the midst of the overwhelm.
 With humor, story, and trauma-informed tools, this session equips educators with accessible strategies they can use immediately, with students and for themselves.

 Rather than adding one more thing to a teacher’s plate, this talk honors the emotional labor of education and reframes it through the lens of regulation, joy, and sustainable care.
-Participants will move, reflect, and reconnect to the heart of why they do what they do, and how to keep doing it well, without losing themselves in the process.

 Breaking the Cycle: The Root Causes of Crime & Violence